Archdiocese of Vercelli: Metropolitan archdiocese

 After the defeat, abdication, and exile of Napoleon, the Congress of Vienna agreed to the restoration of the Kingdom of Sardinia.
 King Victor Emmanuel I of Sardinia invited Pope Pius VII to restore the good order of the Church in his kingdom, which had been disrupted by the French occupation.
-On 17 July 1817, the pope issued the bull "Beati Petri", which began by establishing de novo the ten dioceses which had been supressed under the French, and delimiting the extent of each in detail, including Vercelli and the restored Biella.
+On 17 July 1817, the pope issued the bull "Beati Petri", which began by establishing de novo the ten dioceses which had been suppressed under the French, and delimiting the extent of each in detail, including Vercelli and the restored Biella.
 In the same document, the pope also released the diocese of Vercelli from being a suffragan of the metropolitan of Turin, and elevated the diocese to the rank of metropolitan archdiocese.
 The new metropolitan archdiocese had as suffragans the dioceses of Alessandria, Biella, and Casale.

 In a further adjustment of the ecclesiastical structure of Piedmont and Liguria, Pope Pius VII, on 26 September 1817, transferred the diocese of Novara from the metropolitanate of Milan, to the metropolitanate of Vercelli.

 On 1 August 1874, the archdiocese of Vercelli lost territory to the Diocese of Casale Monferrato.

 Pope John Paul II made a Papal visit to Vercelli in May 1998, during which he declared the priest Secondo Pollo (d.
 1941) to be "Blessed".